 School Breakfast & Lunch Program

-NOTE: In addition to signing-up to receive free breakfast and/or lunch, we also ask that you complete the Free & Reduced Price EZ Meal Application to benefit your family, school and community even if you do not believe your will qualify based on your income.
+PLEASE NOTE: In addition to signing-up to receive free breakfast and/or lunch, we also ask that you complete the Free & Reduced Price EZ Meal Application to benefit your family, school and community even if you do not believe your will qualify based on your income.
 Completing this form helps your school receive more funding to support your child's learning environment.
 The application is used to calculate school funding levels from the state and federal level.
 Please visit our Free & Reduced-Price (EZ Meal) Application page for more information.

 ACCOUNT SET-UP AND ORDERING